JoshCheek/sublime-text-2-and-3-seeing-is-believing/README.md

 ## Configuration

 You can edit these from your preferences folder.
 You can specify how to find Ruby (e.g. integrate with your version manager).
 And you can specify what command-line arguments to pass to Seeing Is Believing.
-Trying to figure out how to get this in the menu, but the docs are pretty weak.
+I'm trying to figure out how to get this in the menu, but the docs are pretty weak.

 ## Contributing